ChileBob/StratumPool/README.md

-# StratumPool & StratumSolo : Ycash Solo-Mining Stratum Servers
+# StratumPool, StratumSolo & Cenote : Ycash Solo-Mining Stratum Servers

 These are a very simple stratum servers for connecting GPU miners to a Ycash full node.

 - StratumPool : Clients can specify their own transparent ycash address.
 - StratumSolo : All clients mine to the local node wallet.
+- Cenote      : Solo pool with more options

-Both operate as 'solo-pools', miners ONLY get paid if they find a block.
+All operate as 'solo-pools', miners ONLY get paid if they find a block.

 Payments are made within the coinbase transaction, which means :-
 - Rewards must mature for 100 blocks before they can be spent.